TITLE:

 · Provides a list of the people (including lower-tier subcontractors) to be employed on the project to their SOTR, or CTR.

-· Ensure that division staff is aware of all current and pending institutional ES&H skill requirements and their associated training options.
+· Ensure that division employees are aware of all current and pending institutional ES&H skill requirements and their associated training options.

-· Communicate new skill requirements and training opportunities to affected staff.
+· Communicate new skill requirements and training opportunities to affected employees.

 · Review the content of accepted equivalency training and determine whether it is substantially equivalent to Jefferson Lab's.
 Upon determination provide a Memorandum of Acceptance of Equivalency to the Training Office.
 If the equivalency is questionable, it must be evaluated by the ES&H Training Committee.